Western Philosophy for Kids: Justice, Faith, and Free Will – COURSE CLOSED

-This twelve-week course is designed for upper-elementary school students (grades three through six).
+This course is designed for upper-elementary school students (grades 3-6).
 The curriculum is a series of three illustrated chapter books about a group of preteen friends who embark on intellectual adventures.

 The first book, Xperiment, examines the nature of justice through Plato, Aristotle, Hobbes, Locke, and Rousseau.
 The second book, Finding Faith, concerns arguments for and against the existence of God, drawing on Augustine, Anselm, Aquinas, and Pascal.
 The third book, Will Power, explores Stoic versus Epicurean views of human freedom.